-Recreational water contaminated with pathogens (such as bacteria and viruses) can cause water-related diseases, particularly gastrointestinal illnesses.
-Animal manure and human sewage are the main sources of pathogens in New Zealand waterways .
+Contact with recreational water which is contaminated with pathogens (such as bacteria and viruses) can lead to contracting certain waterborne diseases, particularly gastrointestinal illnesses.
+Animal manure and human sewage are the main sources of pathogens in New Zealand waterways.

 Faecal matter from livestock can contaminate waterways through: (1) surface run-off of faecal matter into waterways, (2) livestock defecating directly into waterways, and (3) leaching into groundwater.

 During the 2018–19 bathing season, 75.0% of monitored river swimming sites, 40.6% of monitored beach sites and 24.1% of monitored lake sites were unsafe to swim at on at least one occasion.

 In the 2018–19 bathing season, 27.5% of monitored river swimming sites, 14.0% of monitored lake sites and 7.8% of monitored beach sites were frequently unsuitable for swimming, with 20% or more of regular water quality samples showing they were unsafe to swim.

 Based on measurements taken between 2016–19, 51.2% of monitored freshwater bathing sites (rivers and lakes) and 6.8% of bathing sites at beaches were unsuitable for swimming at any time, with an overall high risk of bacterial infection.

 The Manawatū-Whanganui had the highest proportion of unsafe freshwater swimming sites - 90% of all monitored sites in the region were unsuitable for swimming.
 The Hawke’s Bay region had the highest proportion of unsafe beaches, with 14% of all monitored beaches being unsuitable to swim.